 Huge Debts and Hard Selling

-Here’s just one page from a slew of similar sites where small biz owners vent about unsolicited calls and scraping of contact details from the likes of GumTree.
+Here’s just one page from a slew of similar sites where small biz owners vent about unsolicited calls and the scraping of their contact details from the likes of GumTree. 📋

 A Money Saving Expert forum thread on the subject of Yell/hibu contained a contribution from someone claiming to have worked there in the past: